California expands drought emergency to large swath of state

 The Sierra Nevada snowpack, which provides about a third of the state’s water, was at just 59% of average on April 1, when it is normally at its peak.

-This year is unique in the state’s recorded history because of extraordinarily warm temperatures in April and early May, the administration said.
+This year is unique because of extraordinarily warm temperatures in April and early May, the Newsom administration said.
 That led to quick melting of the Sierra Nevada snowpack in the waterways that feed the Sacramento River, which in turn supplies much of the state’s summer water supply.

 The problem was worse because much of the snow seeped into the ground instead of flowing into rivers and reservoirs, the administration said.